The Suburbs/Month of May

 "The Suburbs"/"Month of May" is a single from Arcade Fire's third album The Suburbs.
-It was released on June 1, 2010.
+It was released in 2010.
 It reached number 94 on the Canadian Hot 100.

 Music video

 A music video was made for the single and was uploaded to YouTube on November 22, 2010.
 The video is a shortened version of the short film Scenes from the Suburbs, directed by Spike Jonze and inspired by the album itself.

 In February 2011, music video blog Yes, We've Got a Video! ranked the song's music video at number 7 in their top 30 videos of 2010.
 The video was praised as "a twisted, haunting view of the insecurities, frustrations and fear that can come with seemingly innocent suburban life."

+Covers

+"The Suburbs" was covered by Father John Misty in 2015.